SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Joint Row-Column Communication Strategy

 \textbf{High-reduction scenarios} occur when

 This requires high-degree vertices distributed across both partitions, enabling efficient bipartite coverage.
-Pattern 4 in Figure~\ref{fig/methods/sparsity_pattern} demonstrates this: high-degree vertices on both sides create complementary coverage, achieving 50\% reduction compared to single-strategy approaches where only one partition is utilized.
+Pattern 4 in \Cref{fig/methods/sparsity_pattern} demonstrates this: high-degree vertices on both sides create complementary coverage, achieving 50\% reduction compared to single-strategy approaches where only one partition is {selected.}

 {In summary, the reduction potential is determined by the sparsity pattern characteristics.
 When high-degree vertices are well-distributed across both partitions, the joint strategy achieves significant communication savings; conversely, skewed or uniform patterns limit the optimization gains.
 Nonetheless, the joint strategy guarantees no performance degradation as it generalizes both single strategies as special cases.}